radubm1/SITA/SITA/src/README.md

 model is validated referentially by manipulating class and instant attributes of the whole type until the end of the parsing process (end of file).
-The process of generating the Model is actually an intuitive mapping (XML Schema -- a descriptive file with extension .
-DTD did not come to me) of the tree structure in a relational structure.
+The process of generating the Model is actually an intuitive mapping of the tree structure in a relational structure.

 The Controller component is an over-imposition of three levels, one responsible for the actual extraction of data using SAXParser, the